Aquerr/ClientInspector/README.md

 [![Discord](https://img.shields.io/discord/447076657698963466.svg?color=blue&label=Discord&logo=Discord&logoColor=white)](https://discord.gg/Zg3rWta)

 ## General
-Client Inspector is a plugin for SpongeForge that allows you to execute commands on a player who connects to the server with disallowed mods.
+Client Inspector is a Forge mod that allows you to execute commands on a player who connects to the server with disallowed mods.
 It also logs information about such events in its own log file.

 Check the [Wiki](https://github.com/Aquerr/ClientInspector/wiki) to get to know how everything works.